stwklu/CMPUT366/assignment6/part2/README.md

 `python random_walk_exp.py`

 ## State Aggregation
 While the assignment suggests using alpha = 0.1, I found the resulting error graph to be quite erratic, bumpy, high variability.
 Further, the result was an aggressive drop between states 0-50.
 When comparing this to Figure 9.10 in the text, I experimented with lowering alpha.
 With alpha = 0.01, the resulting graph is much smoother and more closely resembles that in the textbook.
 The sacrifice is the quick reduction in RMSE.
-A quick 5 run averaged graph is available as `random_walk01.png`.
+A quick 5 run, 3000 episode averaged graph is available as `random_walk01.png`.

 Further, I implemented state aggregation both in a "manual" sense (see `old_aggregation_agent.py`) by mapping state to one of ten indices, similar to the tabular case.
 I found this to be very noisy when graphing.
 Instead, the `aggregation_agent.py` uses `tiles3.py` with one tiling layer and achieves superior results.
 The main graph `random_walk.png` uses this method.
 # Polynomials